react-navigation/react-navigation.github.io/versioned_docs/version-4.x/bottom-tab-navigator.md

 - `order` - Array of routeNames which defines the order of the tabs.
 - `paths` - Provide a mapping of routeName to path config, which overrides the paths set in the routeConfigs.
 - `backBehavior` - `initialRoute` to return to initial tab, `order` to return to previous tab, `history` to return to last visited tab, or `none`.
+- `detachInactiveScreens` - Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
+Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+Defaults to `true`.
 - `lazy` - Defaults to `true`.
 If `false`, all tabs are rendered immediately.
 When `true`, tabs are rendered only when they are made active for the first time.
 Note: tabs are **not** re-rendered upon subsequent visits.
 - `tabBarComponent` - Optional, override component to use as the tab bar.
 - `tabBarOptions` - An object with the following properties: